HSTEMenterprise/Athletic-Preformance-Matters/README.md

-# HSTEM-Athletic-preformance
+# Athletic-Prormance-Matters
-This is the code for a project to allow tennis coaches to analyze the stroke form of tennis players.
+Making wearable tech to evaluate and improve the preformance of tennis athletes.